Create secure WordPress admin password

 - Login to cPanel.

-- Under the Administration & Help section, click on Change Password.
+- Under the Preferences section, click on Password & Security.

 - Next click on Password Generator.

-- You can also click on Advanced Options to control how your password is generated.
+- You can click on Advanced Options to control how your password is generated.
+Then copy the password given, and click Cancel

-- Click on Home up at the top-right.
+- Click on the cPanel link at the top-left.

 - Under the Databases section, click on phpMyAdmin.